But first, let’s consider why paid marketing is even a thing on Facebook. It used to be free, right?

 And to that end, this is a chance for business owners to embrace the market and find a way to talk to their community.
 We’re seeing a rise in the marvel of niche marketing, which empowers small and medium-sized business to take on – and defeat – large enterprise.

-The best way to leverage boosts to reach your niche is to get strategic.
+The best way to leverage boost for reaching your niche is to get strategic.
 Program your channel like a TV channel; set certain themes for certain days.
 And get creative.
 This way, people will expect to see your post, and may even go looking for your content unprompted.

 In the bad old days, there were fewer options for what to watch and how to watch it.
 We gathered around the TV, a captive audience that only big brands could afford to reach.